McDonaldisation: George Ritzer (1993) argues that the fast food restaurant is the ultimate model of rationalisation, based on 4 key elements:-

 Mental illness: an often-misused, highly-contested and very contentious term that doesn’t have much agreement among researchers and mental health professionals beyond abnormal behaviour and/or disturbed thinking of sufficient severity that it may require intervention by a psychiatrist or clinical psychologist.

 For instance, if someone has a bodily cold, they will tend to feel ‘down’ and think sluggishly.
-Someone who uses strong and positive body language will tend to feel confident and think positively.
+Someone who uses strong and positive body language will tend to think positively.

 NLP thus presupposes that a positive intervention in one domain will have therapeutic effects in the other domains also.

-MeshWEAVER: Don Beck’s (2002) title for those involved in creating MeshWORKS, using CAPI and Spiral Dynamics.
+MeshWEAVER: Don Beck’s (2002a) title for those involved in creating MeshWORKS, using CAPI and the Graves Model.

-MeshWORK: Don Beck’s (1998) terminology for the application of Spiral Dynamics at an organisational or cultural level.
+MeshWORK: Don Beck’s (1998) terminology for the application of the Graves Model at an organisational or cultural level.

 Meta-Mirror: a conflict resolution exercise developed by Robert Dilts, using the 4 Perceptual Positions.

-Meta-Model: the Meta-Model is a complex analysis of linguistic structures developed by NLP founders Richard Bandler & John Grinder (1975), based upon the 3 key filters identified in Noam Chomsky’s classic 1957work – ie: we delete information, we distort information and we generalise from it.
+Meta-Model: a complex analysis of linguistic structures developed by NLP founders Richard Bandler & John Grinder (1975), based upon the 3 key filters identified in Noam Chomsky’s classic 1957 work – ie: we delete information, we distort information and we generalise from it.
 To meta-model someone is to break apart that person’s linguistic patterns and enable exploration of issues at a far deeper level.

 Meta-Programme: an NLP concept, meta-programmes are observable distinctions in mental processing styles, usually measured between two opposites – eg: Big Picture/Little Detail, Self-Referenced/Others-Referenced.